David Polak

 Down capture ratio is a statistical measure of an investment manager's overall performance in down-markets.

-Magnificent 7 refers to seven companies (Microsoft, Apple, Alphabet, Amazon, NVIDIA, Meta and Tesla) whose stocks came to dominate the U.S. stock market indexes in 2023.
-The phenomenon is reminiscent of previous periods of market concentration, including "FAANG" stocks in the mid-2010s and "Nifty 50" stocks in the 1960s and '70s.
+Magnificent 7 refers to seven companies (Microsoft, Apple, Alphabet, Amazon, NVIDIA, Meta and Tesla) whose stocks came to dominate the S&P 500 Index in 2023.